OC-ComputerScience/java-example-programs/README.md

-# 14 - ArrayList Car Dealer
+# 15 - TreeMap Car Dealer
-This program mimics a Car Dealership using an ArrayList to keep track of the Car objects.
+This program mimics a Car Dealership using a TreeMap to keep track of the Car objects.